 Articles

-Bee Swarms – Everything You Need to Know
+Honey Bee Swarms – Everything You Need to Know

 Swarming is the natural means of reproduction of honey bee colonies.
 A new honey bee colony is formed when the queen bee leaves the colony with a large group of worker bees, a process called swarming.